meshtastic/meshtastic/website/docs/getting-started/getting_started.md

 ## Download Firmware

 Prebuilt binaries for the supported radios are available in our releases.
 Your initial installation has to happen over USB from your Mac, Windows or Linux PC.
-Once our software is installed, all future software updates happen over bluetooth from your phone.
+Once our software is installed, all future software updates can happen over bluetooth from your phone.

 <!--- TODO I'd like to create prettier buttons for this than just a table --->
 | [Current Firmware](https://github.com/meshtastic/meshtastic-device/releases/latest) | [List of Firmware Versions](https://github.com/meshtastic/meshtastic-device/releases/) |